marrub--/doomCW/README.md

 	To attach Silencers
 		Hold RUN and RELOAD to attach or detatch a Silencer.

-	To use Ironsights
-		Press ALTFIRE to Aim Down Sights.

 	To use the Customization Menu
 		Press ZOOM to open the Customization Menu.
 		Press RELOAD to attach an Attachment.